Currently available for Linux

 Real-Time Live Sync

-Agent writes to SQLite → SSE fires → Tauri app updates IndexedDB → UI re-renders instantly.
+Agent writes to SQLite, SSE fires, Tauri app updates IndexedDB, UI re-renders.
+All instant.

 AI